 So try to avoid the big mistake many people make of skipping the starter home altogether.
 Chances are that your family doesn’t and will not need all that space.
 It's simpler to stay in your home and keep all the memories attached to it as well.

-Those lucky enough to get a starter home in San Diego should know that such homes there have gained more than 7% in value last year and around 65% over the last 5 years.
+Those lucky enough to get a starter home in San Diego should know that such homes have gained more than 7% in value last year and around 65% over the last 5 years.
 This indicates something worthwhile: with the right mindset and plan of action, you can make a lucrative investment in a starter home of your own!